ElementalAlly/attendanceProject/README.md

 # Intro
 This project is an attendance tracker, designed to run on a Raspberry Pi or compatible platform.
 Using a bar code or QR code reader, users can sign in and out.
 Users can also access a website interface to view how long they have been signed in for.
 Admins can also view all sign ins and export it to csv to work with the data in a more raw form.

 Tutorial on how to use it available [here](https://youtu.be/DIAiHQ99u1s).

 # Materials
  - USB Barcode/QR Code scanner (I used [this one](https://www.amazon.com/dp/B09HK3BD5Y))
  - Raspberry Pi or compatible system (I used an Orange Pi Zero2 with an Ubuntu Focal image with a 4.9 kernel.)
  - Access to a 3D printer (convenient for printing a case, I ended up using an Ender 3 Neo)
- - LEDS (1 red, 1 green)
+ - LEDs (1 red, 1 green)
  - Cables
  - Dupont crimper and connectors
  - Internet Connection :)